gardenlinux/gardenlinux-nvidia-installer/README.md

 Set `KERNEL_MODULE_TYPE` explicitly as a container environment variable when deploying via the GPU Operator to override the auto-detection.

+**Important note:** with Garden Linux versions 1592.14 and earlier, only proprietary kernel modules will work.
+This is handled by the "auto" logic only in releases 1.2.1 and later.

 ## Supported versions

 ```bash